eebod/E-space-hashnode/cl1mxllxc01n34wnvap4khso1.md

 This new shift meant developers could write smart contracts to do almost anything, but there was a big limitation, they could only use data that was available on the chain.
 Blockchains at the time were designed to be independent.

 Problems like the absence of a source of true randomness(some dev tried finding ways around it, but most were vulnerable to exploits) and others popped up.
 They were left to use data from the chain.
 Some beautiful things happened in the space even with these limitations.
 Tokens became a thing, Fungible Tokens following the ERC-20 standards, Non-Fungible Tokens following ERC-721, etcetera.
 Decentralized exchanges came alive using Automated Market Makers, instead of order books(this enabled users to exchange their tokens), there were automated IEOs(Initial Exchange Offerings) and other creative innovations with smart contracts and on-chain data.
 There was more that could happen if there was a way for developers to get access to external data.
-Then this happened, Oracle came to the aid of mortal developers.
+Then this happened, and Oracles came to the aid of mortal developers.

 In essence, off-chain data brings a whole new range of possibilities to writing smart contracts.
 Oracles came around and it became possible to write Insurance smart contracts that settled individuals based on what happens in the outside world, betting on sports became a thing, and true randomness could now be gotten and used in games and programs like random NFT purchases, gambling(flipping a coin or dice on the chain), etcetera.
 One other important thing is that oracles also give smart contracts the ability to call APIs in the regular web2 world.